tstohn/ESGI.documentation/_docs/software-overview.md

 ESGI is a debarcoding tool with features allowing for insertions, deletions, barcodes of varying length, and simultaneous alignment.

 ## Demultiplex
-Identify generic barcodes within sequencing reads and assign each read to its corresponding category - such as individual cells or modality specific features.
+Identify generic barcodes within sequencing reads and assign each read to its corresponding category - like individual cells or modality specific features.
 After demultiplexing all barcodes, with allowing for mismatches, RNA sequencing reads are passed to the STAR alignment tool, and annotate appends STAR-derived genomic-information to the output.

 To run demultiplex with generic barcode sequences, you need the following input files: